glotzerlab/parsnip/_joss/paper.md

 be re-parsed in its entirety [@Wojdyr:2022].

 `parsnip` is designed and optimized for use as a dependency in larger materials science codes, requiring only NumPy as a dependency.
-For this reason, it has already been incorporated into the **Freud** analysis library, which uses `parsnip` to extract unit cell data for use as reference structures in high-throughput simulation analysis [@Freud2020].
-Although other CIF libraries like **Gemmi** also have minimal dependency sets, the compiled nature of the underlying library means that integration with other libraries may be nontrivial. `parsnip` uses NumPy structured arrays to provide a stable data layout for cross-language access without modifying the build system of downstream projects.
+This has facilitated its incorporation into the **freud** analysis library, which uses `parsnip` to extract unit cell data for use as reference structures in high-throughput simulation analysis [@Freud2020].
+Although other CIF libraries like **Gemmi** also have minimal dependency sets, the compiled nature of the package means that integration with other libraries may not be straightforward. `parsnip` uses NumPy structured arrays to provide a stable data layout for cross-language access without modifying the build system of downstream projects.
 As a result, users get the benefits of copy-free data transfer to compiled languages without any additional complexity.

 <!-- TODO: show example code block as figure? -->
 <!-- TODO: mention symbolic parsing : 'a primary challenge...'-->